tpoisot/ms_abc_networks/ms/ms.md

 @stanko_mdp.
 Plant-herbivore data are from @thebault_das.
 Each network was cleaned in the following way.
 First, species with no interactions (if any) were removed.
 Second, interactions strengths (if present) were removed.
-This yields adjancency matrices in which all species have at least one interaction.
+This yields adjacency matrices in which all species have at least one interaction.

 !{parameters}